sherly-ylin/COMP523-F24TeamL/README.md

 cd api
 npx tsx src/app.ts
 ```
-> In another terminal, run:
+> In another terminal, run the following to start the frontend server:

 ```shell
 cd my-app
 ng serve
 ```
-> Make sure you have you MongoDB server running.
+> Make sure you have you MongoDB server running as well:
 ```shell
 brew services start mongodb-community@7.0
 ```
+> And open the web page in your `localhost` browser.

 > To stop the MongoDB server:
 ```shell
 brew services stop mongodb-community@7.0
 ```

-> And open it in your `localhost` browser.

 **More detailed breakdown of the application was provided to the client.**